ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 # Arguments

-We can access the arguments we defined in the schema in our resolver, like regular arguments of a function.
+We can access arguments we defined for our resolver like regular arguments of a function.

 There are also specific arguments that will be automatically populated by Hot Chocolate when the resolver is executed.
 These include [Dependency injection services](#injecting-services), [DataLoaders](/docs/hotchocolate/fetching-data/dataloader), state, or even context like a [_parent_](#accessing-parent-values) value.